puzzmo-com/blog.puzzmo.com/content/posts/2024/06/23/shiki-hugo/index.md

 ```

 And...
 That's kinda it!
-So, TLDR
+So, TLDR:

 - Make the default highlighter not do codefences
 - Add a script to parse the output